Harmonious Group Choreography with Trajectory-Controllable Diffusion: Introduction

-To address these issues, in this paper, we propose a two-stage method, called \textbf{Trajectory-Controllable Diffusion} (TCDiff), that first generates dancers' coordinates and then produces dance movements. \textit{\textbf{For multi-dancer collision}}, we present a Dance-Beat Navigator (DBN) designed to extract coordination with significant feature differences and fit them separately to avoid dancer ambiguity.
-Specifically, its pivotal component involves integrating a Distance-Consistency loss to regulate the distances between dancers, thereby preventing collisions.
-Additionally, we also introduce a straightforward yet powerful fusion projection that integrates information across dancers, enhancing the model's capacity to distinguish between dancer features. \textit{\textbf{For single-dancer foot slide}}, we present a Footwork Adaptor that derives footwork by analyzing the displacement between adjacent frames in the trajectory.
-In addition, we introduce a Relative Forward-Kinematic (RFK) loss to enhance the connection between the root node and the other joints of a single dancer, thereby reinforcing the root-motion relationship.
-In summary, our main contributions are: \begin{itemize} \item We propose a Dance-Beat Navigator that can generate distinct dancer trajectories by exploring a Distance-Consistency loss to avoid dancer collision. \item We present a Footwork Adaptor that utilizes the trajectory shift of adjacent frames to create corresponding footwork, incorporating a Relative Forward-Kinematic loss to enhance the correlation between the root node and dance motion, thus mitigating single-dancer foot sliding. \item Building upon these components, we develop a novel two-stage multi-dancer generation framework, Trajectory-Controllable Diffusion, to produce high-quality dance movement.
+To address these challenges, we propose a two-stage method, \textbf{Trajectory-Controllable Diffusion} (TCDiff), which first predicts dancers' coordinates and subsequently generates their movements accordingly. \textit{\textbf{To mitigate multi-dancer collisions,}} we introduce the Dance-Trajectory Navigator (DTN), designed to resolve dancer ambiguity from representation imbalance by focusing on critical positional coordinates.
+This approach centers on a distance-consistency loss that regulates spatial distances, effectively preventing collisions.
+Furthermore, we present a simple yet effective fusion projection plug-in that significantly reduces dancer ambiguity while requiring minimal memory. \textit{\textbf{For single-dancer foot sliding}}, We introduce a footwork adaptor that derives foot movements by analyzing displacement between consecutive trajectory frames.
+In addition, we propose a Relative Forward-Kinematic (RFK) loss to strengthen the root-motion relationship by enhancing the connection between the root node and the other joints of a dancer.
+In summary, our main contributions are: \begin{itemize} \item We propose a Dance-Trajectory Navigator that can generate distinct dancer trajectories by exploring a distance-consistency loss to avoid dancer collision. \item We introduce a Footwork Adaptor that utilizes trajectory shifts between adjacent frames to generate precise footwork.
+It incorporates a relative forward-kinematic loss to strengthen the correlation between root node and dance motion, effectively reducing single-dancer foot sliding. \item Leveraging these components, we develop a novel two-stage multi-dancer generation framework, Trajectory-Controllable Diffusion, to produce high-quality dance movements.
 Experimental results demonstrate the superiority of our approach over existing methods. \end{itemize}